New Somali cultural museum opens in Ottawa | CBC News

 Many Somali-Canadians who weren't raised in Somalia have questions about their own heritage, Moussa added.

-"They don't know anything about it," she said, noting the museum is a place where people who want to know more about their Somali culture can see it for themselves.
+"They don't know anything about it," she said, noting the museum is a place where people who want to know more can see it for themselves.

 Traditional home on display

-Currently located out of the Rideau Community Hub, the museum features several artifacts from Somalia, including baskets, furniture and musical instruments.
+Currently located out of the Rideau Community Hub on St. Laurent Boulevard, the museum features several artifacts from Somalia including baskets, furniture and musical instruments.

 Moussa has been collecting them since she came up with the idea for the museum, storing them around her house and in her basement.